-We recently had a client contact us about rolling over her tax deferred US retirement accounts to a Canadian RRSP.
-With many Canadians deciding to leave the US in favor of returning to live permanently in Canada, the question of what to do with a 401K and IRA comes up frequently.
+A client recently contacted us about rolling over her tax-deferred US retirement accounts to a Canadian RRSP.
+With many Canadians deciding to leave the US to return to live permanently in Canada, the question of what to do with a 401K and IRA frequently arises.

-Anyone returning to Canada may want to consider foregoing future tax free deferrals on their US retirement plans when the tax on the withdrawal could be higher than the tax savings realized when the contributions to the plan where made.
-Accordingly, it may be best to withdraw the plan at US tax rates before taking up residence in Canada.
+Anyone returning to Canada may want to consider preceding future tax-free deferrals on their US retirement plans when the tax on the withdrawal could be higher than the tax savings realized when the contributions to the plan were made.
+Accordingly, it may be best to withdraw the plan at US tax rates before residence in Canada.

 Contact the professionals at Gedeon Law & CPA if you are contemplating a return to Canada and have questions on the tax issues involving your US retirement accounts.

 *This content is for general information purposes only and is not legal or tax advice.
 Materials on this website should not be used as a substitute for consultation with professional advisers.
 Transmission of the information is not intended to create, and receipt does not form a client relationship between the sender and receiver.